farwrld0/CMPSC132-Final-Project/README.md

 ## CMPSC 132 Final Project - Number Guessing Game

 ## Description:
-This is a simple number guessing game made in Python, the computer picks a target number, and the player tries to guess it, after each guess, the game gives hints to help the player.
+This is a simple terminal - based number guessing game made in Python, the computer picks a target number, and the player tries to guess it, after each guess, the game gives hints to help the player.